Nursing License Defense Attorney in Austin and Houston, TX

 Texas Nursing License Defense Attorney

-A nursing license defense lawyer at the Leichter Law Firm, we may be able to help you understand the following aspects of nursing license defense:
+A nursing license defense lawyer at the Leichter Law Firm can help you understand the following aspects of nursing license defense.

 How Do I Protect My Nursing License?

 You worked hard to obtain your nursing license.
-Unfortunately, one small mistake at work or a less that professional occurrence in your personal life you ultimately lead to a license suspension or revocation.
+Unfortunately, one small mistake at work or an unprofessional occurrence in your personal life can lead to a license suspension or revocation.
 While you cannot eliminate this risk, there are ways to mitigate the risk.
 Protecting your nursing career requires a proactive approach and quick action once you know of any allegations against you.

-You’ll want to talk to a nursing license defense attorney the minute you suspect you’re under investigation.
-In the meantime, here are a few other tips to help protect your nursing license:
+You’ll want to talk to a nursing license defense attorney when you suspect you’re under investigation.
+In the meantime, here are a few other tips to help protect your nursing license.

 - Focus on communication.
 Clearly communicate the information you have to others.
-Breakdowns in communications between nurses, physicians, etc lead to medical errors and poor outcomes for patients.
+Breakdowns in communications between nurses, physicians, etc, lead to medical errors and poor patient outcomes.

 - Follow facility protocol.
 No matter who else takes the shortcut, you shouldn’t.
 If you believe you’re being asked to do something unethical, refuse.
 It’s up to you to align your actions with the law, your profession’s standards, and your facility’s guidelines.

 - Don’t rely on your coworkers.
-It’s always safer to assume that if sometime is your responsibility, you need to make sure it gets done.
+It’s always safer to assume that if something is your responsibility, you must ensure it gets done.
 Relying on others could end up putting your professional license at risk.

 The most commonly pursued grounds for discipline include the following: